CluedIn-io/MarketPlace.Integrations/README.md

 # MarketPlace.Store

-This repo is used as a listing directory for all the integrations being displayed in our [MarketPlace](https://cluedin-marketplace.herokuapp.com)
+This repo is used as a listing directory for all the integrations displayed in the [CluedIn MarketPlace](https://cluedin-marketplace.herokuapp.com)

 ### CluedIn Integration